qingxiangguo/Tools-for-Cancer-Genome-Analysis/contents/bcftools.md

 bcftools isec isec.a.vcf.gz isec.b.vcf.gz -p dir
 ```

-I don't like bcftools isec, it doesn't work well.
+I don't like bcftools isec for intersection of SVs, it doesn't work well.
 It needs the two vcf files to be exactly the same.
 I recommend surpyvor, a SURVIVOR wrapper.